 Your child might have mixed feelings too – excitement, nerves, anxiety.
-If the two of you talk about your feelings and work out a plan together, the party can be something you both feel happy and comfortable with.
+If you and your child talk about your feelings and work out a plan together, parties can be something you both feel happy and comfortable with.

 As your child gets older, going to parties can be a great way to give him more independence

 .
-Developing the ability to make responsible and independent decisions is an important part of your child’s path to adulthood.
+Learning to make responsible and independent decisions is an important part of your child’s path to adulthood.

-Research has shown that parents monitoring parties – for example, by calling the host to check if alcohol is being served – is associated with less teenage drinking.
+When parents check on teenage parties – for example, by calling the host to find out whether alcohol is being served – teenagers are less likely to drink.

 On the night

 Some ground rules can help your child stay safe at parties.
-The rules might include how she’ll get to the party, when and how she’ll come home, and the rules about alcohol.
+The rules might include how he’ll get to the party, when and how he’ll come home, and the rules about alcohol.
 You and your child might have different ideas about some of these rules, so the two of you might need to problem-solve to find a compromise you can both live with.

-If your child breaks any of the rules you’ve agreed about going to the party, you can follow up with a consequence.
-Consequences are most effective if they’re meaningful and agreed beforehand.
+If your child breaks any of the rules you’ve agreed on about the party, you can follow up with a consequence.
+Consequences work best if they’re meaningful and you agree on them beforehand.
 For example, ‘The deal is that you’ll be home by midnight.
 If you’re not, you won’t be able to have friends over for a week’.

 You can read more about using consequences in our article on discipline strategies for teenagers.

 Sometimes things go wrong.
-Your child might drink alcohol or be offered drugs, or gatecrashers might cause problems.
-It’s a good idea to have a backup plan in place, just in case.
+The party might not be supervised adequately, your child might use alcohol or other drugs, or gatecrashers might cause problems.
+It’s a good idea to have a back-up plan, just in case.

 You might consider:

-- letting your child know that he can call you at any time, in any condition, if he needs your help
+- letting your child know that she can call you at any time, in any condition, if she needs your help – no questions asked

 - making sure your child has enough money for an emergency taxi ride home

-- having a coded message that your teenager could use if he’s embarrassed about calling to ask to come home.
-For example, he could send a text message checking on a sick grandparent
+- having a coded message that your child could use if she’s embarrassed about calling to ask to come home.
+For example, she could send a text message checking on a sick grandparent

-- coming up with some strategies to help your child say ‘no’ to drugs or alcohol without losing face.
+- coming up with some strategies to help your child say ‘no’ to alcohol or other drugs without losing face.
 For example, ‘I'd love to but I have to work in the morning’, or ‘I’ve got a big game tomorrow and need a clear head’

-If your child has special needs, you might need to find ways to handle his circumstances so he can still go to parties.
-For example, a child at risk of anaphylaxis will need to know how to check what he’s eating, know any warning signs of anaphylaxis, and have his Epi-pen with him at all times.
+If your child has additional needs, you and he need to be confident that he can be safe and enjoy himself at parties.
+For example, a child at risk of anaphylaxis will need to know how to check what he’s eating, know any warning signs of anaphylaxis, and have his EpiPen® with him at all times.
 You might also want to speak to the host to ensure the host is aware of the risk and knows what to do if a problem comes up.

 If your child is having a party at home (or somewhere organised by you), you’re considered to be the host.
 You have a legal duty of care to ensure that everyone at the party is safe.
 If anything goes wrong at the party, or even after the party, and you haven’t taken care to prevent this, you could be held responsible.

 It’s a good idea to check the regulations about parties in your state, because laws about teenagers and alcohol vary across Australia.
-Also, if you register the party with the police, they’ll have all the details about the party if you need to call them.
+Also, if you register the party with the police, they’ll have all the details about the party so they can respond quickly if you need to call them.